COVATTI-DUSSAUT Hélène

 Biography

-She is the wife of the composer Robert Dussaut, Premier Grand Prix de Rome, and mother of the pianist Therese Dussaut; some of her students have become well known, such as the Romanian violonist Stephane Gheorghiu, the conductor Dimitri Chorafas, the pianist Valentin Gheorghiu, the (then architect) composer Iannis Xenakis, whom she oriented to Olivier Messiaen’s class.
+She was the wife of composer Robert Dussaut, 1st Grand Prix de Rome, and mother of pianist Thérèse Dussaut; some of her pupils went on to become famous, including Romanian violinist Stephane Gheorghiu, Greek conductor Dimitri Chorafas, pianist Valentin Gheorghiu, and composer Iannis Xenakis, still an architect at the time, whom she steered towards Olivier Messiaen’s class.

-The CD «Dussaut, Musique de Chambre» (Azur Classical label) presents works of Hélène Covatti-Dussaut and Robert Dussaut.
-Please visit http://www.dussaut-covatti.fr and its updates.
+The CD “Dussaut, Musique de Chambre” (label Azur Classical) features works by Hélène Covatti-Dussaut and Robert Dussaut.